DanielCochavi/Weather-App/README.md

 # Weather-App
-This weather app alerts you if it is raining now from any location in the world.
-Using HTTP request to get the recent data from 3 common weather APIs.
+This weather app alerts if it is raining now from any location in the world.
+Using HTTP requests to get the recent data from 3 common weather APIs.